erikorlowski/cscie97/cscie97/asn5/design.md

 ### System Monitor
 The System Monitor is responsible for monitoring the health of all modules in the NGATC system.
 The system monitor consumes the health of each module in the NGATC and produces an interface for modules (the Administrator and Controller, although there is nothing to preclude other modules from consuming this interface) to gain information about the NGATC system health.

-### Administrator
-The Adminstrator module is responsible for managing the NGATC at a "macro" level.
-It exposes a GUI to system administrators, allowing them to assign supervisors and controllers.
-Additionally, it allows administrators to configure airspace sectors and view workload information for these sectors.

 ### Controller
 The Controller module is the primary interface that flight controllers will directly interact with.
 This module exposes a GUI to flight controllers that shows aircraft light data, weather, map information and aircraft type information.
 The Controller module consumes this information from the Flight Tracker, Static Map, Aircraft Info and Weather subsystems.
 This module allows bidirectional communication between pilots and controllers, as well as between multiple controllers.
 It also provides alert information to controllers, as well as AI generated suggestions.

-### Pilot Communicator
-The Pilot Communicator module is responsible for handling encrypted communications between pilots and flight controllers.
-This module is also responsible for logging and playback of these communications.
+The Controller module also allows administrators and supervisors to configure airspace sectors, assign controllers.

+Finally, the controller module allows pilots to have encrypted communication with flight controllers.

 ### Flight Tracker
 The Flight Tracker module is a safety critical module responsible for consuming all data related to aircraft flights and providing this information to the Controller module.
 In addition to consuming data, the Flight Tracker module has the responsibility to detect aircraft conflicts and any other unsafe conditions, and to respond appropriately.
 The module also uses an AI agent to make adjustments to flight plans, using safety critical code to detect for any hazards.